Lifeworks Advisors LLC Takes $248,000 Position in The Progressive Co. (NYSE:PGR)

 Wall Street Analysts Forecast Growth

 PGR has been the topic of a number of recent analyst reports.
-Roth Mkm upped their target price on shares of Progressive from $150.00 to $165.00 and gave the company a “buy” rating in a research report on Thursday, February 16th.
-BMO Capital Markets boosted their price target on shares of Progressive from $155.00 to $165.00 and gave the stock an “outperform” rating in a research note on Thursday, February 16th.
+Raymond James upped their target price on shares of Progressive from $145.00 to $150.00 and gave the company an “outperform” rating in a research report on Thursday, January 26th.
+Citigroup boosted their price target on shares of Progressive from $109.00 to $111.00 and gave the stock a “sell” rating in a research note on Wednesday, February 1st.
 Keefe, Bruyette & Woods boosted their price target on shares of Progressive from $127.00 to $140.00 and gave the stock a “market perform” rating in a research note on Friday, February 17th.
-Raymond James boosted their price target on shares of Progressive from $145.00 to $150.00 and gave the stock an “outperform” rating in a research note on Thursday, January 26th.
-Finally, StockNews.com upgraded shares of Progressive from a “hold” rating to a “buy” rating in a research note on Thursday.
+Wells Fargo & Company boosted their price target on shares of Progressive from $114.00 to $116.00 and gave the stock an “underweight” rating in a research note on Thursday, January 26th.
+Finally, Roth Capital reiterated a “buy” rating on shares of Progressive in a research note on Wednesday, February 15th.
 Three equities research analysts have rated the stock with a sell rating, four have given a hold rating and seven have assigned a buy rating to the company’s stock.
 According to data from MarketBeat, the stock has an average rating of “Hold” and a consensus target price of $136.62.

 Insider Buying and Selling at Progressive